anderskvist/iAstroHub/README-DOCKER.md

 * GoQat upgraded from 2.0.0 to 2.1.1; includes native support for INDI removeDevice.
 * indi_simple_html_cherrypy_server binds to 0.0.0.0 instead of 10.0.0.1, so it is not dependent on a specific network-available IP address
 * max_usb_current no longer set; has no effect on Raspberry Pi 3, which provides 1.2A by default.
 See: https://www.raspberrypi.org/forums/viewtopic.php?p=930695#p930695
+* User no longer expected to change password or grant root login access; those are responsibilities of a host, not a docker image.

 ### Docker Run Requirements